Google translate Google translate

 ‘Anti-social behaviour’ is the broad term used to describe a range of nuisances, disorder and crime that affect people’s lives.
 It covers many types of behaviour that vary in nature and severity, many of which are open to interpretation.

-Issues that could constitute as ASB are listed in Appendix A.
+Issues that could constitute ASB are listed in Appendix B and within our ASB Toolkit on our website.

 There is currently no single definition of ASB which is commonly used nationally.
 However, the Anti-Social Behaviour, Crime and Policing Act 2014, which is the most recent legislation for ASB, introduced a series of different definitions for different purposes.
 These definitions are:

-• conduct capable of causing housing-related nuisance or annoyance to any (“housing-related” means directly or indirectly relating to the housing management functions).
+• Conduct capable of causing housing-related nuisance or annoyance to any person. (“housing-related” means directly or indirectly relating to the housing management functions).

-The Group will make it easy to report ASB and we have adopted a range of methods to ensure we are accessible to all customers.
+Amplius will make it easy to report ASB and Neighbourhood Management issues and we have adopted a range of methods to ensure we are accessible to all customers.

 We will:

-• respond to high risk incidents of ASB within 1 working day; and
+• Respond to high-risk incidents of ASB within 1 working day for example arson and assault; and

-• respond to all other reports of ASB within 5 working days
+• Respond to all other reports of ASB and Neighbourhood Management issues within 5 working days.

 Case Management